mherrmann/fbs-tutorial/README.md

 As of February 2018, this tutorial is a work in progress.
 Still to come:

  * Creating an installer for Ubuntu (Linux)
- * Codesigning so your users don't get ugly "app is untrusted" messages
+ * Code signing so your users don't get ugly "app is untrusted" messages
  * Automatic updates

 Feel free to share the link to this tutorial!
 If you are not yet on fbs's